rossv/stockgraph/README.md

 These files were exported from a private dataset (stock prices) and the public Stooq database (S&P 500) and are provided for convenience only.
 Values may be outdated or contain mistakes, so contributors should verify accuracy with a trusted financial source before committing changes.

+See [data/DATA.md](data/DATA.md) for detailed information about data sources and accuracy notes.

 Add a new object with the latest year and values to each array and keep the list ordered by year.

 ## Dependencies